-A difficult concept in recovery is knowing when to let go of an activity or even a job that could potentially re-ignite the eating disorder.
-As a therapist I find myself guiding my clients toward the realization that the sport or career path they had loved so much might be the very thing that holds them back and sets them back up for relapse.
+A difficult decision in recovery is knowing when to let go of an activity–or even a job–that could potentially re-ignite the eating disorder.
+As a therapist I find myself guiding my clients through exploration of their values.
+Some come to realize that the sport or career path they had loved so much might be the very thing that holds them back and sets them back up for relapse.
 It isn’t always an easy decision.

-Letting go of something that may have predated the eating disorder can lead to questions as to why it cannot remain in someone’s life in recovery.
-Many clients in the early stages of eating disorder treatment have to face the fact that they have to stop their sports if they are trying to regain weight or are working on eliminating behaviors that could leave the body physically weak.
+Letting go of something that may have predated the eating disorder can be hard.
+You might question why it cannot remain in your life in recovery.
+Many clients in the early stages of eating disorder treatment must face the fact that they have to stop their sports.
+This is because engaging in them might undermine weight gain or leave the body physically weak.
 It is no surprise that once stabilization begins there is an urge to return to previously enjoyed activities.
 However, returning to these activities could potentially hinder full recovery.

 Sports like gymnastics, running, figure skating, wrestling, and dancing are incredibly wonderful.
 As a figure skater myself, I can attest there is no greater feeling than gliding over the ice.
 But these same sports, especially at the elite level, can be incredibly demanding on the body.
-Behaviors required for full recovery can go against what a coach may be preaching to athletes to be in top physical form.
-What is expected of top athletes could look like disordered eating and poor body mentality from an outside perspective.
+Behaviors required for full recovery can be incompatible with a coach’s prescription for their athletes to remain in top physical form.
+Expectations for top athletes can resemble disordered eating and poor body mentality from an outside perspective.
 The eating disorder itself may take what is used to condition a top athlete and manipulate it for its own gain.

 In some circumstances, you may not have to completely quit your previous passion.
 You might be able to approach the activity differently.
-You may not be able to return to a sport as an elite athlete, but you could still engage in the activity at a more recreational level.
+You may not be able to return to a sport as an elite athlete.
+However, you could still engage in the activity at a more recreational level.
 I’ve seen some of my clients shift from being an athlete to being a coach.
 Actors going from television and movies to doing local theater.
-Sometimes you can still do what you love but it just needs to be re-configured to fit into your recovery lifestyle.
-For many, it can be comforting to know they can still act or model or run, but just do it less intensively.
+Sometimes you may be able to continue activities you love.
+But you need to reconfigure it to fit into your recovery lifestyle.
+For many, it can be comforting to know they can still act or model or run but just do it less intensively.

 You may also have the option of challenging what a sport or career emphasizes as far as body image and diet pressures.
 There are many models and actors who are embracing bigger bodies and not letting the pressures to lose weight define them.
 With this option, there is a risk of rejection along the way as we do still live in a culture that overvalues thinness.
 With that being said, this may be a safe option primarily for those who feel stable in recovery and are able to actively use coping skills to fight urges.
 If your recovery has reached a place of advocacy this definitely could be a path to take.